-The European School is very fortunate to have a full-time qualified and registered doctor.
-The doctor is not only available to meet students' immediate medical needs but also to advise the Wellbeing Team on health-related issues.
+The European School is very fortunate to have a full-time qualified and registered doctor and a nurse.
+The professionals are not only available to meet students' immediate medical needs but also to advise the Wellbeing Team on health-related issues.
 The doctor also liaises with external organizations and ensures that ISP meets all our medical obligations with regard to Georgian law.